 After almost a decade of legal battles, Auckland’s local alcohol policy has been adopted.
-At today’s meeting of the council’s governing body, Auckland's councillors unanimously voted for the policy to be in full effect by 9 December 2024.
+On 29 August, at a meeting of the council’s governing body, Auckland's councillors unanimously voted for the policy to be in full effect by 9 December 2024.

 Councillor Josephine Bartley is chair of the Regulatory and Safety Committee.
 She says this is a momentous day for communities across Tāmaki Makaurau, who have long been calling out to have their voices heard when it comes to regulating alcohol in their neighbourhoods.